-Only one of these symbols shall be defined for a given application, and it must be consistently defined for all of its source code that can access any portion of VPI, including callback functions.
-It shall be a compile-time error to define more than one of the above symbols for compiling any VPI application source code.
+No more than one of these symbols shall be defined for a given application, and it must be consistently defined for all of its source code that can access any portion of VPI, including callback functions.
+A compilation error will occur during the processing of vpi_user.h if more than one of the above symbols is defined.